-The shareholding in World Hair Limited represents 50% of the total called up and fully paid ordinary share capital.
-In accordance with applicable standards, NHBF jointly controls the venture with one or more other entities.
+In accordance with applicable standards, NHBF jointly controls the joint ventures with one or more other entities.
 None of the entities alone can control this entity but all together can do so and decisions on financial and operating policy essential to the activities, economic performance and financial position of that venture require each venturer's consent.
 This joint venture has been accounted for as an investment.